 As at the date of the Annual Report, as the position of Non-Executive Chairman and the CEO are different persons, the Company has complied with Provision 3.1 of the Code and the Company is not required to appoint a Lead Independent Director under Provision 3.3 of the Code.
-However, in line with the Group's commitment to good corporate governance, Mr Chan Boon Hui will continue to hold the position of Lead Independent Director.
-The Lead Independent Director is available to shareholders whenever they have concerns or where the Non-Executive Chairman is conflicted and for which contact through the normal channels of the Non-Executive Chairman and CEO, and/or the Managing Director, has failed to resolve such concerns or is inappropriate.

-Led by the Lead Independent Director, the Non-Executive Independent Directors will meet at least once a year without the presence of the other Executive Directors.
-After such meetings, the Lead Independent Director would provide feedback to the Non-Executive Chairman and CEO.
+In line with the Code, the Non-Executive Directors (including Independent Directors) will meet at least once a year without the presence of the other Executive Directors.
+After such meetings, the Non-Executive Directors (including Independent Directors) would provide feedback to the Non-Executive Chairman and CEO.

-As such, the Board is of the view that for FY2020 there is a clear division of responsibilities between the Board and the Management and there are adequate safeguards in place to ensure a balance of power and authority on the Board, such that no one individual represents a considerable concentration of power.
+As such, the Board is of the view that for FY2022 there is a clear division of responsibilities between the Board and the Management and there are adequate safeguards in place to ensure a balance of power and authority on the Board, such that no one individual represents a considerable concentration of power.